ExtraFerm: An Extended Matchgate Simulator: Implementation Details

 where $q_1, q_2$ are the two qubits that $D_{x_j}(\theta_j)$ acts on.
 Notice that $W \equiv \prod_{j=1}^k D_0^{-1}(\theta_j) \cdot D_{x_j}(\theta_j)$ is a diagonal matrix with only $\{+1, -1\}$ on its diagonal.
 Notably, $W$ has no dependence on $\{\theta_j\}$.
 Define $V_3 = V_2 \cdot \prod_{j=1}^k D_0(\theta_j)$ and reformulate $V(x)$ as

 where $N = \{i | W_{ii} = -1\}$ and $E_{ii}$ is a standard basis matrix.
-In this sense, any possible $V(x)$ can be written as a base matrix $V_3V_1$ with a small number of corrections of the form $V_3 E_{ii} V_1$ applied to it.
+In this sense, any possible $V(x)$ can be written as the sum of $V_3V_1$ and a small number of corrections of the form $V_3 E_{ii} V_1$ applied to it.
 ExtraFerm computes all of these matrices once at runtime.
 Additionally, ExtraFerm stores the determinants of each of these unique patterns in a hash table to avoid redundant determinant evaluations across trajectories.

 These optimizations greatly reduce the two primary costs of Born-rule probability computation, namely, the construction of mode transformation matrices $V(x)$ and the evaluation of their determinants.
 We find that these optimizations lead to speedups of up to two orders of magnitude for LUCJ circuits over our standard implementation of \textsc{Raw Estimate}.
 When ExtraFerm detects an LUCJ circuit, this optimized path is automatically taken.